mdeniz/marcus_bikes/README.md

 While designing this data model for the current solution I made some decisions that came with trade-offs.
 I'll explain them in detail here:

-* As the first assumption says: "parts are products too", but this wasn't the case at first sight.
-Parts could just be a separate entity that aren't products, but this schema would introduce a lot of duplication and much more complexity (polymorphic relationships and so on).
-If parts are just products, then we can leverage of selling them in the store independently too.
+* **As the first assumption says, *"parts are products too"***: but this wasn't the case at first sight.
+Parts could just be a separate entity that aren't products.
+I decided to simplify the schema representing parts as products, the same entity, mainly because there is no behaviour or attributes that are different for this project execrcise.
+I used the same class to avoid complexity, other way of using its own class would have required polymorphic relationships, or single table inheritance, etc.

-* First I started without having **customizable attributes** on products.
-That was a good enough first approach, but this implied Marcus had to create products to represent things like the rim color for a certain wheel product.
+* **First I started without having *customizable attributes* for products**: That was a good enough first approach, but this implied Marcus had to create products to represent things like the rim color for a certain wheel product.
 That wouldn't make much more sense as I think the rim color is only related to that wheel product and it's delivered by the provider to the store as the brand creates it.
-On the other hand, things like applying a finish to another product (a frame for instance) may be represented as an attribute or even as another product (it makes sense if that finish is applied by Marcus using a product that represents the actual liquid to be applied on the frame).
+On the other hand, things like applying a finish to another product (a frame for instance) may be represented as an attribute or even as another product (it makes sense if that finish is applied by Marcus using a product that he buys independently and then paint the frame).
 So, given those posibilities I decide to introduce the concept of customizable attribute similar to the customizable part.

-* Representing prohibited combinations can and calculate compatibility or the othe way around?
+* **Customization stored as JSON in a column of cart items**: Yes, I structured the customization as a serialized attribute on the **CartItem** class.
+This ables me to hold a deep structure of products customized in it's attributes that are parts in a outer cutomized product.
+For the sake of simplicity of the UI I didn't allow customizable products becoming options for customizable parts of customizable products, but the JSON column could hold that.
+Having the relationship in a JSON field makes difficult to know the relationship of the cart item with the subproducts, but I think that's not that relevant in this point of the process (maybe in the Order side of the process we need to hold a relationship to subproducts).

+* **Prohibited combinations are only among products or an attribute and its product**: in the text it says that a banned combination can happen among any pair of options.
+But my common sense said that an attribute option that does not exist is already a banned combination among the attribute option and the product.
+And in general does not makes much more sense to me that an attribute option can be banning another product as a part.
+So, I decided to create the BannedCombination class that only represent banned combinations among products, and attributes that does not have a concrete option could be thought as a banned combination too.
+If in the future we would want to have banned combinations among products and attributes of another products we may change the relationship on BannedCombinations to allow relate AttributeOption instances by using a polymorphic relationship (as *bannable*).

+* **Price changes are expressed in increments or decrements of the *base price***: as any combination of parts could change the final price I implemented it by just storing the changes in the **PriceChange** class.
+This decision implies that Marcus have to introduce a base price for the customizable product and then express changes (only the difference) on combinations of products (parts).
+The UI could let Marcus express the final price and store it properly, but for the sake of this example I didn't implement it.

 ### Main user actions on the shop